vecnostudioar/opencvcompetition2021/README.md

 Here is the arduino code to load on ESP32 lolin, one for the master and one for the slave (client)

-You can make the full functionaly bracelts with the follow diagram:
+You can make the full functionality bracelets with the follow diagram:

 ![bracelets diagram](https://github.com/vecnostudioar/opencvcompetition2021/blob/main/bracelets-diagram.jpg)